alexjlockwood/roll-off-club/docs/variations/closed-open-grand-canyon.md

 #### Summary

 1. Start on blue
-2. Outer wall jump as early as possible
+2. Outer wall jump on the right side of blue
-3. Run across the gc ledge and jump dive to orange as late as possible
+3. Run across the grand canyon ledge and jump dive to orange
 4. Transfer back to blue

 #### Difficulty